 How Does Revenue Reduction Impact Your ERC Claim?

-According to ERC specialists, revenue reduction is the best and most effective way to demonstrate your qualification apart from other factors like shutdowns, supply chain disruptions, etc.
+ERC revenue reduction is the best and most effective way to demonstrate your qualification apart from other factors like shutdowns, supply chain disruptions, etc.

 Revenue reduction is the ERC eligibility condition that most businesses are aware of.
 Other criteria include partial or total shutdowns, etc.